If you’re on a low income, you may be able to claim council tax support to help you pay your council tax bill.

+If you’re on a low income, you may be able to claim council tax support to help you pay your council tax bill.

 	You may also need to fill in one of the following forms if any of these circumstances apply to you:

 	At the end of the form, it will tell you what evidence we need to support your claim and if we need original documents or copies.

 	Continuing a saved application

-If you have previously started and saved an application form for council tax support, you can continue your existing application by selecting the relevant application button above, entering the 12 digit reference number you were given when you saved the form, and selecting 'Continue'.
+	If you've previously started and saved an application form for council tax support, you can continue your existing application by selecting the relevant application button above, entering the 12 digit reference number you were given when you saved the form, and selecting 'Continue'.

 	Sending your evidence